 Isabella Gellis is a British-Canadian composer of acoustic music.
 With tactility, play, and manipulation of perception at its core, her work often focuses on imagined and disguised sounds, steeped in the silly, absurd, and surreal.

-She has been awarded the Jacob Druckman Prize (Aspen Music Festival), Bicentenary Prize (Royal Academy of Music), Postgraduate Composition Prize (RAM), Priaulx Rainier Prize (Musicians’ Company), and has received support from the Vaughan Williams Foundation, Hinrichsen Foundation, and scholarships from Aspen Music Festival and School (Susan and Ford Schumann Scholarship) and the Royal Academy of Music.
+She has been awarded the Jacob Druckman Prize (Aspen Music Festival), Bicentenary Prize (Royal Academy of Music), Postgraduate Composition Prize (RAM), Priaulx Rainier Prize (Musicians’ Company)

 [ contact for a publishable biography ]